makyo/writing/poetry/there-is-too-much-fire-in-me/index.md

 All that energy poured to the air around me,
     an imperceptible increase in temperature.
-Particle would excite particle
-    until you felt my warmth on your face.
+Particle would excite particle until I'm felt only as warmth on your face.

 But even that would not be enough.
 </div>